flapjack/flapjack.io/source/docs/1.0/usage/USING.md

 When executive decides somebody ought to be notified (for a problem, recovery, or acknowledgement or what-have-you) it generates a job on the *notifications* queue.

-Notifier picks up jobs from the *notificaitons* queue, looks up contact information, applies notification rules and per-media intervals and rollup logic, and then creates notification jobs for the appropriate notification gateways.
+Notifier picks up jobs from the *notifications* queue, looks up contact information, applies notification rules and per-media intervals and rollup logic, and then creates notification jobs for the appropriate notification gateways.

 <a id="components">&nbsp;</a>
 ## Components